brikrey67/http-mvc-intro-rails/README.md

 - **`models`**: this folder will contain our models.
 - **`views`**: this folder contains all of the views in this application.

 The `bin` folder contains binstubs.
-Not going over this in the scope of this class, but basically they're used as wrappers around ruby gem executables - like `pry` - to be used in lieu of `bundle exec`.
+We're not going over this in the scope of this class, but basically they're used as wrappers around ruby gem executables - like `pry` - to be used in lieu of `bundle exec`.
 Their purpose is to prepare the environment for the executable.